 OR&R's Emergency Response Division (ERD) supports emergency response activities for oil and hazardous chemical spills in coastal waters.
 Each year, these scientists and support staff offer their technical expertise in response to 150-200 incidents, the majority of which are oil spills.
-Some of these originate from leaking oil pipelines or vessel collisions, while others can result from hurricanes or drilling well blowouts, as in the case of the Deepwater Horizon/BP oil spill.
+Some of these originate from leaking oil pipelines or vessel collisions, while others can result from hurricanes or drilling well blowouts, as in the case of the Deepwater Horizon oil spill.

 Get a feel for OR&R's work in this sampling of recent spill responses that ERD has supported: